Drinkin' Songs and Other Logic

-Drinkin' Songs and Other Logic is a 2005 (see 2005 in music) album by country singer Clint Black.
+Drinkin' Songs and Other Logic is the eleventh studio album by country singer Clint Black.
+The album was released on October 4, 2005.
 He describes it as a "barroom, honky-tonk kind of album" with songs "about drinking, good for drinking, or written while drinking".
 The tracks "Rainbow in the Rain", "Code of the West", "Drinkin' Songs and Other Logic" and "Heartaches" were all released as singles.
 Kimberly Roads and Jimi Westbrook of the group Little Big Town are featured on this album as background vocalists.

 Track listing

 All songs written by Clint Black and Hayden Nicholas except where noted.